StudentRND/Policies/enforcement/README.md

 Code Evangelists SHOULD, if possible, be assigned to talk with students about violations, as they're trained for it.
 If a Code Evangelist is not available, other Level 2 Staff MAY talk with students about violations.

+For the purposes of these policies, anyone with a current Code Evangelist certification is included as a Code Evangelist, whether or not they are assigned to the specific event.

 ## StudentRND Policy Staff

 A set group of StudentRND staff able to authorize deviations from MUST/MUST NOT policies.